open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 1 - BeLL Installation

-Go to the [BeLL installation](#!./pages/vi/vi-bell-installation.md) to read through the basic instructions on how to install your own digital library (what we call the BeLL, or Basic e-Learning Library).
+Go to [BeLL Installation](#!./pages/vi/vi-bell-installation.md) to read the instructions on how to install your own digital library (what we call the BeLL, or Basic e-Learning Library).
 Make sure you only follow the steps for your specific operating system.

-Once you have finished installing, go to the [Configuration Guide](vi-configurations.md) to set up your Community BeLL.
+Once you have finished installing BeLL, go to the [Configurations Guide](vi-configurations.md) to set up your Community BeLL.

 ## Step 2 - Vagrant Tutorial

-Review these [Vagrant instructions](vi-vagrant.md) to ensure that you have fully completed the previous step.
-You should be familiar with this since you will need to use it during your internship.
+Review [Vagrant Instructions](vi-vagrant.md) on how to interact with Vagrant through the command-line interface.
+You should be familiar with this since you will need to use it to control virtual machines during your internship.

 ## Step 3 - Markdown and Fork Tutorial